qorix-group/docs-as-code/README.md

     source_dir = "<your sphinx source dir>",
     docs_targets = [
         {
-            # For more detailed explenation look at the 'docs_targets' section
+            # For more detailed explanation look at the 'docs_targets' section
             "suffix": "",  # This creates the normal 'incremental' and 'docs' target },
     ],
     source_files_to_scan_for_needs_links = [
-        # Note: you can add filegroups, globs, or entire targets here.
+        # Note: you can add file groups, globs, or entire targets here.
         "<your targets that the source code linker should scan>" ],
 )